 We participate in a District-wide defined contribution plan.
 For employees hired before January 1, 2007, employee contributions are matched dollar for dollar up to 2.0% and 50 cents on the dollar on the next 4.0% on both pre-tax and post-tax contributions.
 The maximum employer match is 4.0%.
 For employees hired after December 31, 2006, we contribute 3.0% of the employee's compensation and will match employee contributions dollar for dollar up to a maximum of 6.0% on both pre-tax and post-tax contributions.
-The maximum employee contributions dollar for dollar up to a maximum of 6.0% on both pre-tax and post-tax contributions.
-The maximum employee contributions dollar for dollar up to a maximum of 6.0% on both pre-tax and post-tax contributions.
-The maximum employee contribution is 9.0%.
+The maximum employer contribution is 9.0%.